Yandex Cloud

 sudo apt update && sudo apt-get install --yes jq

-Create a stream for the Data Streams target in the Managed Service for YDB database.
+Create a target stream in Data Streams for a Managed Service for YDB database.

 Set up and activate the transferSet up and activate the transfer